-Following the pioneering work of Butcher [39], [40] in the study of order conditions for Runge-Kutta methods applied to ordinary differential equations
+Following the pioneering work of Butcher [34], [35] in the study of order conditions for Runge-Kutta methods applied to ordinary differential equations

-$$\begin{cases} \dot{y} = f(y) \\ y(0) = y_0 \end{cases}, \tag{15}$$ where the index set T is a set of rooted trees.
+$$\begin{cases} \dot{y} = f(y) \\ y(0) = y_0 \end{cases}, \tag{15}$$ where the index set T is a set of rooted trees, σ and a are real coefficients, and F(t) a derivative of f associated to t.
 B-series and extensions thereof are now exposed in various textbooks and lie at the core of several recent theoretical developments.
 B-Series owe their success to their ability to represent most numerical integrators, e.g. Runge-Kutta methods, splitting and composition methods, underlying one-step method of linear multistep formulae, as well as modified vector fields, i.e. vector fields built on derivatives of a given function.
 In some applications, B-series naturally combine with each other, according to two different laws.
 The composition law of Butcher and the substitution law of Chartier, Hairer and Vilmart.

-Hairer and Wanner [51] introduced the concept of B-series.
-A B-series B(f,a)(y) is a formal expression of the form
+Hairer and Wanner [45] introduced the concept of B-series.
+A B-series B(f, a)(y) is a formal expression of the form

-$$B(f,a)(y) = y + \sum{t \in T} \frac{h^{|t|}}{\sigma(t)} a(t) F(t)(y)$$
+$$B(f,a)(y) = y + \sum{t \in T} \frac{h^{|t|}}{\sigma(t)} a(t) F(t)(y)$$ (16)

-The aim of the paper [18] is to explain the fundamental role in numerical analysis of these two laws and to explore their common algebraic structure and relationships.
-It complements, from a numerical analyst perspective, the work of Calaque, Ebraihimi-Fard & Manchon [41], where more sophisticated algebra is used.
+The aim of the paper [15] is to explain the fundamental role in numerical analysis of these two laws and to explore their common algebraic structure and relationships.
+It complements, from a numerical analyst perspective, the work of Calaque, Ebraihimi-Fard & Manchon [36], where more sophisticated algebra is used.
 We introduce into details the composition and substitution laws, as considered in the context of numerical analysis and relate each law to a Hopf algebra.
 Then we explore various relations between the two laws and consider a specific map related to the logarithm.
 Eventually, we mention the extension of the substitution law to P-series, which are of great use for partitionned or split systems of ordinary differential equations.